-Puzzles involve pushing and pulling objects into right places, flipping switches in a sequential order, and some times even labyrinthine mazes.
+Puzzles involve pushing and pulling objects into the right places, flipping switches in sequential order, and sometimes even labyrinthine mazes.
 The map is very useful since you can place notes and it will tell you if there’s a secret or something useful nearby.
 Upgrading health and magic seems like a standard affair but you have to find these chests and make an effort, they aren’t handed to you.
 There was some annoying backtracking which felt a bit cheap, and the fast travel system is nearly useless since you never know which level you will end up in.
-I did get lost a few times and the puzzles can be real head scratchers, but platforming fans shouldn’t struggle too much.
+I did get lost a few times and the puzzles can be real head-scratchers, but platforming fans shouldn’t struggle too much.

 The story is pretty short and there’s no reason to really come back.
 People who never played Lords of Shadow won’t really get the story since the ending is extremely sad.
 The graphics are amazing and these are the best 3D effects I have seen on the 3DS thus far.
 They pop out and just make the whole game come to life.
 I honestly didn’t see much that wasn’t in 3D in some way.